The deadline for submitting abstracts is extended to 1st of May

 Environment, Economy, Democracy: Flourishing Together

 The call for participation is open for contributions of all kinds, including practice and business cases, completed or exploratory research, major student projects, and theoretical developments in Systemic Design.
+Forms of presentation include the oral presentation of a research paper, a poster or GIGAmap, a curated panel session, and other proposals will be considered.
+Note that proceedings for RSD are always published following the event and full papers will be requested after their presentation.

 You are invited to submit an abstract to the sixth RSD symposium on the theme of the ongoing renaissance of systems thinking in the design field.
 Since 2012 the Systemic Design Research Network has initiated and hosted the RSD symposia within which a new dialogue and emerging practices of Systemic Design have developed.
 We believe that design, architecture and urban planning/design now demand enhanced capabilities to cope with the hypercomplex problems faced by modern, developed and developing societies.
 We find systemic design can play a role within and across many fields and can do much better in navigating our relationship to the natural environment and common governance.
 In these days of sociopolitical unrest, with the increasing uncertainty of sustaining historical institutions, we urge the design community to step up to use its competence for better and deeper impact.